dotnet/project-system/docs/up-to-date-check.md

 At a superficial level, the check compares timestamps between the project's inputs and its outputs.
 For more information on how it works in detail, see [this document](repo/up-to-date-check-implementation.md).

+Note that the _fast_ up-to-date check is intended to speed up the majority of cases where a build is not required, yet it cannot reliably cover all cases correctly.
+Where necessary, it errs on the side of caution as triggering a redundant build is better than not triggering a required build.

 ## Customization

 For most projects the up-to-date check works automatically and you won't need to know or think about this feature.